canonical/ubuntu-boards-documentation/explanations/installer-or-preinstalled.rst

     file-system, it is usually possible to convert a pre-installed image to btrfs before booting it for the first time.

-Installer images, via the `subiquity`_ installer, have the option to :external:doc:`configure their storage <howto/configure-storage>` including partition size, type, and file-system format selection.
+Installer images, via the `subiquity`_ installer, have the option to configure their storage including partition size, type, and file-system format selection.

 Automated installation
 ======================

-The installer images provide an :external:doc:`auto-install facility
-<tutorial/creating-autoinstall-configuration>` that can be used to automate the
-configuration of the new server, including user creation, package installation, and storage layout.
+The installer images provide an auto-install facility that can be used to automate the configuration of the new server, including user creation, package installation, and storage layout.

 The pre-installed images also provide an automated setup facility via the `cloud-init`_ service.
 Barring storage layout, which is essentially fixed in